Functional/Structural Bodywork

 PAIN

-Non-traumatic pain within our musculoskeletal system, and perhaps all pain, signals that nodes within our tensional/compressional network have drifted beyond their functional scope.
-In other animals pain, which is a reflex, efficiently drives their stance and movement patterns towards genetically predefined optimizations.
-In our species, our complex hierarchical neurophysiology can derail this reflex resulting in persisting suboptimal stance and movement patterns that trigger chronic pain.
+Non-traumatic pain within our musculoskeletal system often signals that nodes within our tensional/compressional network have drifted beyond their functional scope.
+In other animals pain, a a musculoskeletal reflex, influences their stance and movement patterns while healing in an environment where movement is essential.
+In our species, our complex hierarchical neurophysiology can derail this reflex leading to persisting suboptimal stance and movement patterns that trigger chronic pain.
 These patterns can be trained to greater efficiency using functional bodywork tactics and strategies.
-Even if a surgical remedy is ultimately required, it is likely that the outcome will be improved using these techniques.
+Even if a surgical remedy is ultimately required, the outcome will likely be improved using these techniques.

 HEALING